alphagreen84/Polisens_api/README.md

 ## **About the Project**
 Get all events from polisen.se
 The last 500 events are available.
-Older can can be requested from poli

 Following endpoints are available:
 - Time of event